DnyandevSawarkar/Mega_Project_Code/README.md

 ### Power Supply
 * 230V AC to
    * 12V 5Amp.
 DC for CNC Shield
    * 9V 1.5Amp.
-DC for UNO Shield Power Jack
+DC for UNO Power Jack
       * 9V to 5V (7805) for NodeMCU Vin

 ➥ Note : Use separate power source for Joystcks and Servos for proper Working